codbex/codbex-hades-snowflake/README.md

-# Steps from deploying codbex-hades to Snowflake's snowpark
+# Steps from deploying codbex-hades to Snowflake's Snowpark

 ## Snowflake setup

-1. Create a non-trial snowflake account
+1. Create a non-trial Snowflake account
 2. In a worksheet execute the following commands:

     1. New role, privileges, warehouse and DB: